 Here’s how it works: you can basically impersonate other members of your team and message your clients in their name, e.g. if they’re not currently available.
 You won’t make your customers confused by switching up the agent that was taking care of their inquiry and still answer them in a timely manner, not making them wait for their agent to come back.

-P.S. you can also impersonate your clients to see how the chat looks from their perspective to make sure everything is just as you want it to be!
+P.S. you can also impersonate your clients to see how the chat looks from their perspective to make sure everything is just as you want it to be or help them perform certain actions.

 Long email threads pack a lot into one conversation, but whenever you have to take an action outside of email to complete the conversation, the whole thing gets even more complicated.